scalazone/content/topics/types/casting.md

 `List[String]` may be used in any position that a `List[String]` or a `Seq[String]` or an `Iterable[String]` is expected.
-We might as well say that such a value _is_ a `List[String]` and _is_ a `Seq[String]` and _is_ an `Iterable[String]`, but at any given location in our code, a value can be proven to _be_ many different types, but will have a single _most precise_ type known to the compiler, from which its conformance to other more generaly types can be inferred by logical implication.
+We might as well say that such a value _is_ a `List[String]` and _is_ a `Seq[String]` and _is_ an `Iterable[String]`, but at any given location in our code, a value can be proven to _be_ many different types, but will have a single _most precise_ type known to the compiler, from which its conformance to other more generally types can be inferred by logical implication.

 If, at any point, we explicitly _ascribe_ a specific type to a value, that type will _become_ the single most precise type the compiler knows that it conforms to, and any subsequent usage of that value cannot assume the